jaylett/django-render-as/README.md

 class is `my_library.sub_library.MyClass` the first template checked will be `sub_library/myclass.html`).

-With `TEMPLATE_DEBUG = True`, various template errors will be shown as the template output along with a stack trace in the `runserver`.
+With the template backend option `debug` enabled, various template errors will be shown as the template output along with a stack trace in the `runserver`.
 Neither appears when running live.

 James Aylett
 http://tartarus.org/james/